chilidoggca/streams_by_chili/README.md

  - <a href="https://streams-by-chili.herokuapp.com" target="_blank">https://streams-by-chili.herokuapp.com</a>

 ### Installation:

+#### Prerequisites
- - Before proceeding, make sure you have Ruby on Rails installed on your machine.
-Here is a guide on setting up RoR in macOS Mojave: https://gorails.com/setup/osx/10.14-mojave
+ - Before proceeding, make sure you have the following installed on your machine: Git, Ruby, Ruby on Rails, Postgresql and pgAdmin (or other database manager of your choice)
+ - Here is a guide on setting up Ruby on Rails in macOS Mojave: https://gorails.com/setup/osx/10.14-mojave

 #### Clone from github repo:
 ```